 During the close down milestone, conduct reviews to receive feedback on the effectiveness of the release, and record metrics for deployment to make sure that the release met its service targets.

 Calbro Services is a Houston-based IT company with over thousand employees.
 The company uses basic printers to perform their print jobs.
 The IT team of Calbro Services plans to do a major upgrade of their printing capabilities by deploying advanced printers that support Wi-Fi connectivity, in addition to an advanced print job management system.

 The company has decided to track this upgrade as a release.
-In BMC Remedy IT Service Management, they have set the following milestones and statuses for the release lifecycle.
+In Remedy IT Service Management suite, they have set the following milestones and statuses for the release lifecycle.